HenrikDK2/dotfiles/README.md

 - These configuration/system files have only been tested on a fresh install of Arch Linux.

-- Keep in mind that this project is tailored to my usage on an AMD machine.
-You may need to make some adjustments to adapt it to your specific hardware.
+- Keep in mind that this project is designed specifically for my setup on a **Desktop PC** with **AMD** hardware.
+Additionally, the installation script assumes an Ethernet connection.

 ### Installation guide